Is Your Liner in Need of Repairs? Consider HeatShield® Relining Options With English Sweep!

 - Resurfacing System: For more extensive damage, there’s the resurfacing system.
 The resurfacing system also utilizes a custom-made applicator plug.
 Yet, rather than use it to merely fill any holes present, it’s placed at the bottom of the flue, then pulled up with a winch to apply a ¼ inch thick layer of HeatShield® to the entire interior chimney surface.
 After everything is completed, cameras will be used to verify that your system is sealed and looking good.
 This is most appropriate for chimneys that are mostly sound with some spalling or cracking throughout.

 - CeCure® Sleeve Relining System: Is your system more significantly damaged or not even lined at all?
 Then, consider the CeCure® Sleeve.
 Again, that foam applicator plug will be put to use and placed at the bottom of the flue.
 We then pull it up as we apply the HeatShield® Cerfractory® Flue Sealant.
 After this, the CeCure® Sleeve (a thin, ceramic insulation sleeve that’s reinforced with stainless steel) is lowered into the chimney and securely attached to the top of it.
-Then, the plug is pushed back down to press it firmly into place, and finally, another coating of the sealant is applied, locking everything into place.
+Finally, the plug is pushed back down to press it firmly into place, and another coating of the sealant is applied, locking everything into place.

 When Will HeatShield® Not Work for Me?

-Not Sure if HeatShield® Will Work for You?
-Call Us for Guidance & book your appointment
+Not Sure if HeatShield® Will Work for Your Chimney?
+Call Us for Guidance & Book Your Appointment

 When it comes to relining work, you clearly have a lot of options.
 Fortunately for those living in St. Louis and the towns surrounding, our experts are here to help.
 We have a large number of Chimney Safety Institute of America (CSIA)-certified sweeps on our team, and company owner, Gregg Boss, is the only CSIA Master Chimney Sweep in the state.
 We’re certain we have answers to any relining-related questions you have!

-Call 636-225-3340 today or book your appointment and get the liner restoration option that’s best for your needs and budget!
+Call 636-225-3340 today or book your appointment online and get the liner restoration option that’s best for your needs and budget.